Lokgic/dcisgroup/src/data/intro.md

 Our cross-disciplinary team works at the interface of molecular biology, clinical research and population health sciences, all tied together by mathematical multi-scale modeling approaches.

-We seek to inform clinical decision making and public policy, with a particular focus on cancer early detection and treatment.
+Our primary objective is to inform clinical decision making and public policy in the field of cancer early detection.